 According to a 2013 Gallup report, less than 28% of high school students and 50% of college students were developing real-world problem-solving skills.
-Data gathered by the National Center for Education Statistics (NCES) in 2012 showed significant absence of career exploration and preparation in public high schools.
+Data gathered by the National Center for Education Statistics (NCES) in 2012 showed a significant absence of career exploration and preparation in public high schools.
 Employers surveyed by the National Association of Colleges and Employers (NACE) also recommended that students gain hands-on, real-world experiences during their education and master career-readiness skills in order to have a competitive advantage in the workforce.

-Based on successful piloted career readiness programming of 100 ACES students funded by the HESS Construction Company, the ACES Career Readiness Program aims to significantly improve career readiness through experiential activities in partnership with regional employers and workforce-readiness skill building.
+Based on successful piloted career readiness programming of 100 ACES students funded by the HESS Construction Company, the ACES Career Readiness Program aims to significantly improve career readiness through experiential activities in partnership with regional employers and workforce-readiness skill-building.

 Become an ACES Career Readiness Program business partner - Register Now!